Are you hosting for Thanksgiving this year? We have the biggest table in the family, so we are hosting. It’s still a pretty intimate group of six.

 Truth be told I only have jelly jar glasses, but I have real wine glasses that I inherited.
 If you are looking for real glasses for a steal, Ikea can’t be beat.
 You can get real glass glasses that you won’t worry about breaking for about $1 per glass.

-- Harth and Hand 8 oz classes from Magnolia.
-These are $3.99, but they are really so much cuter than just a regular glass.
+- Harth and Hand glasses from Magnolia.
+There are two sizes.
+One is $5.99 and one is $3.99, but they are really so much cuter than just regular glass.

 if you are looking for something unique, there is tons of glassware at every antique store.
 Some of it is too “goopy” for me, but you can find basic glasses there too.